My debut novel “The Butterfly Tree” is available at Amazon (click here), other online retailers, and orderable at all bookshops.

 Catching fireflies, catching frogs, catching “running” grunion in the midnight moonlight.

-Running in the sprinklers, running your first marathon or fastest 5K, running after the ice cream truck.
+Running in the sprinklers, running your first marathon or fastest 5K, running after an ice cream truck.

 Sleeping in a tent, be it in the backyard for a slumber party or on a camping trip.

-Visiting any National Park – or ballpark, Major League or Little League.
+Visiting any National Park – or ballpark, be it Major League or Little League.

-Hiking to the top of Yosemite Falls or along the trails in Ventura’s Harmon Canyon.
+Hiking in Yosemite Valley or the trails of Ventura’s Harmon Canyon.

 Climbing Mount Whitney or climbing a tree more lovely than a poem.